-Smoothie is another great option for one bowl/ glass meal.
-You can go creative by adding a variety of foods to it and blend to get a delicious concoction.
+Smoothie is another great option for a one-bowl/ glass meal.
+You can go creative by adding a variety of foods to it and blending to get a delicious concoction.

 - 1-2 tablespoon of cereal – cooked oats/ ragi flour/ dalia/ suji/ soaked flaked rice and/ or

 - A cup of double toned / skimmed milk and/ or